-In addition to using the preliminary prospectus, the SEC's recent reforms to the offering process allow a company conducting an IPO to also use "free writing prospectuses" that contain additional written information beyond the preliminary prospectus, provided that any such free writing prospectus does not conflict with the information contained in the registration statement, contains a prescribed legend and is preceded or accompanied by a red herring preliminary prospectus containing the estimated price range for the offering.
+In addition to using the preliminary prospectus, companies conducting an IPO may also use "free writing prospectuses" that contain additional written information beyond the preliminary prospectus, provided that any such free writing prospectus does not conflict with the information contained in the registration statement, contains a prescribed legend and is preceded or accompanied by a red herring preliminary prospectus containing the estimated price range for the offering.
 In the case of an electronic communication, a hyperlink to the preliminary prospectus would satisfy this delivery requirement.
 The information in free writing prospectuses should be subject to the same level of review by the company, attorneys, accountants and underwriters as changes to the registration statement.